 A value in the argument is a combination of the tag name and tag value on the form NAME=VALUE.
 Additionally if the tag names ends with a question mark (?) the tag is satsified if the tag is missing; if the value starts with a bang (!) the test is inverted.
-Using just a bang means that the test passes for and only for all ponies with the tag definied; using the question mark and a empty value means that the test passes for all ponies; finally, using the question mark and just a bang for the value means that the test passes for and only for all ponies without the tag definied.
+Using just a bang means that the test passes for and only for all ponies with the tag definied; using the question mark and a empty value means that the test passes for all ponies; finally, using the question mark and just a bang for the value means that the test passes for all ponies; for all ponies for all ponies without the tag definied.

-if notall, trick For most shells, to notneed to use disjuncform is normalto use { }.
-For example you --restrict={eye={blue,green,cyan}+coat={black,grey},coat=white} (note that there is no whitespaces) means that only ponies with white coat will be randomly selected as will as ponies with black or grey coat provided that they have either blue, green or cyan eyes.
+if not all. trick For most shells, to $\operatorname{not}$ need to use disjuncform istive normal to use { }.
+For example if you use --restrict={eye={blue,green,cyan}+coat={black,grey},coat=white}

+(note that there is no whitespaces) means that only ponies with white coat will be randomly selected as will as ponies with black or grey coat provided that they have either blue, green or cyan eyes.
-- --256-colours

-- --256colours
+- --256-colours - --256colours

+'''

-- --x-colours
+--x-colours

+'''